ethanp/p2p-akka/readme.md

 ### A simple peer-to-peer system written using the Akka framework

-The design is roughly based on BitTorrent, though very-much simplified.

-I made the decision not to leverage the Cluster framework (within Akka) and the built-in DHT stuff etc for now, until I have something working and decent.

-Right now, all nodes live in one JVM, and communicate via Akka's in-JVM message-passing infrastructure.

-Making it truly awesome is "future work".
-I guess the one "feature" it does have is that file integrity is checked using SHA-256 on both a per-chunk and per-file basis (I think bit-torrent does this too).
+Much simplified version of BitTorrent.

+* A client loads a local file, converts it into a file hash, and an array of "chunk hashes", i.e. hashes of individual chunks of the file, and uploads these hashes along with the file name to all "trackers" it knows.
+    * If the hash matches the hash of any file the tracker currently has by this name, or the tracker has no file with this name, the tracker adds this client to the list of known "seeders" of this file.
+* A client requests the list of seeders of a file from a tracker, and receives their addresses
+* The client initiates chunk requests from 4 seeders at a time, and they send the client their chunks.
+The client saves these chunks to a local file.

 ### Example usage

-Fire it up, and paste the following text into your console.
+Fire it up, run "`Master.scala`" and paste the following text into your console.
 This script will transfer the textfile `testfiles/Test1.txt` from two simulated peers to a simulated client.

     newTracker
     newClient